melizalab/spyks/README.md

 In general, a dynamical neuron model comprises a set of ordinary differential equations `dX/dt = F(X, t, θ)` that determine how the state of the neuron `X` evolves in time.
 The components of the state vector include the membrane voltage and the (in)activation states of the various currents that contribute to the voltage.
 In the classical Hodgkin-Huxley model, these additional variables, called `m`, `h`, and `n`, obey first-order kinetics.
 In many phenomenological models, the voltage diverges when the neuron spikes, and the model must also include a rule for resetting the state when this occurs.
 The vector `θ` comprises parameters that govern the behavior of the system (for example, the reversal potential of the fast sodium current or the half-activation voltage of a delayed-rectifier potassium current).
 Parameters are assumed to be constant.

 In spyks, models are specified in a YAML document that contains at a minimum, the equations of motion in symbolic form and values for all of the parameters and state variables.
 The model may also include a reset rule.
 Values are specified with physical units for dimensional analysis and reduced errors from unit mismatches.
-Here's an example for the classic Hodkin-Huxley model:
+Here's an example for the classic Hodkin-Huxley model.
+We're using hyperbolic tangents to parameterize the steady-state activation and time constant functions for historical reasons (the derivatives are more numerically stable).

 ``` YAML
 ---